Configuration (geometry): Cyclic configurations

+The smallest self-dual order 5 symmetric configuration is (215) is a cyclic configuration and can be generated by the line {0,3,4,9,11}.

+Finite projective planes

+Any finite projective plane of order n, PG(2,n), is an [(n2+n+1)n+1] configuration.
+Since projective planes are known to exist for all orders n which are powers of primes, these constructions provide infinite families of symmetric configurations.

+Automorphisms for PG(2,n), with n=qm (q prime) are (m!)(n3-1)(n3-n)(n3-n2)/(n-1).

-Not all configurations are realizable, for instance, a (437) configuration does not exist.
+Not all symmetric configurations are realizable.
+Specifically n must be a power prime.
+For instance, PG(2,6) or (437) configuration does not exist.
 However, Gropp (1990) has provided a construction which shows that for k ≥ 3, a (p_{k}) configuration exists for all p ≥ 2 ℓ_{k} + 1, where ℓ_{k} is the length of an optimal Golomb ruler of order k.

 Unconventional configurations

 Higher dimensions

 The concept of a configuration may be generalized to higher dimensions, for instance to points and lines or planes in space.
 In such cases, the restrictions that no two points belong to more than one line may be relaxed, because it is possible for two points to belong to more than one plane.

 Notable three-dimensional configurations are the Möbius configuration, consisting of two mutually inscribed tetrahedra, Reye's configuration, consisting of twelve points and twelve planes, with six points per plane and six planes per point, the Gray configuration consisting of a 3×3×3 grid of 27 points and the 27 orthogonal lines through them, and the Schläfli double six, a configuration with 30 points, 12 lines, two lines per point, and five points per line.